kelektiv/node-cron/README.md

   - `lastDate` - Tells you the last execution date.
   - `nextDate` - Provides the next date that will trigger an `onTick`.
   - `nextDates` - Provides an array of the next set of dates that will trigger an `onTick`.
+    - `count` - [OPTIONAL] - The number of next dates to return.
+Defaults to 0, returning an empty array.
   - `fireOnTick` - Allows you to override the `onTick` calling behavior.
 This matters so only do this if you have a really good reason to do so.
   - `addCallback` - Allows you to add `onTick` callbacks.
 Callbacks are run in the order they are registered.
 - `CronTime`